 It’s possible for some sites with relatively high amounts of reciprocal links to perform reasonably well in Google.

-How common are reciprocal links in Google’s top 10 search results in 2019?
+How common are reciprocal links in Google’s top 10 search results?

 The previous study confirmed our assumption that having a certain percentage of reciprocal links is perfectly natural and won’t necessarily lead to Google penalizing your website.